-Addison earned N.L.
-All-Star honors in his second major league season in 2016, hitting 21 homers and driving in 95 runs ... was acquired from Oakland in a five-player deal that sent pitchers Jeff Samardzija and Jason Hammel to the A's on July 5, 2014 ... made his major league debut in 2015 at the age of 21 ...
-At 22-years-old in 2016, he became the youngest player in franchise history elected to start the Mid-Summer Classic and second youngest All-Star overall, trailing only shortstop Starlin Castro who was named as a 21-yearold reserve in 2011 ...
-Has the most RBI in Cubs postseason history with 14 ...
-Among Cubs players at the conclusion of their age-22 season (since 1900), he ranks second in career homers (34), fifth in RBI (149) and extra-base hits (92) and sixth in runs scored (127) ...
-Recorded 43 extra-base hits for Chicago in 2015, becoming just the fourth Cub since 1900, age 21 or younger, to reach that mark ... joined Phil Cavarretta in 1935, Ron Santo in 1961 and Starlin Castro in 2011 ...
-Entered the 2015 campaign as the Cubs second-best prospect by Baseball America ...
-Owns a .301 batting average (289-for-961) with 57 doubles, 20 triples, 38 home runs, 159 RBI and 44 stolen bases in 244 career minor league games ...
-Named Oakland's top prospect by Baseball America entering 2013 and 2014 ...
-Rated as the fifth-best prospect in baseball according to MLB.com entering the 2015 season ... ranked No. 3 on ESPN.com's Top 100 prospects list prior to the 2014 season and was No. 12 on MLB.com ...
-Earned post-season All-Star team honors in the California League in 2013 and the Arizona League in 2012 ...
-Named to the Arizona Fall League All-Prospect team in 2013 ...
-Played in the 2013 Futures Games and the 2013 AFL Fall Stars Game ...
-Originally selected by Oakland in the first round (11th overall) of the 2012 First-Year Player Draft ...
+Addison is in his fourth season with the Cubs ... earned N.L.
+All-Star honors in 2016, hitting 21 homers and driving in 95 runs ... was acquired from Oakland in a five-player deal that sent pitchers Jeff Samardzija and Jason Hammel to the A's on July 5, 2014 ... made his major league debut in 2015 at the age of 21...
+At 22-years-old in 2016, he became the youngest player in franchise history elected to start the Mid-Summer Classic and second youngest All-Star overall, trailing only shortstop Starlin Castro who was named as a 21-yearold reserve in 2011...
+Has the most RBI in Cubs postseason history with 19, including five in 2017...
+Among Cubs players at the conclusion of their age-23 season (since 1900), he ranks second in career homers (46), fifth in RBI (192) and extra-base hits (128) and eighth in runs scored (179)...
+Recorded 43 extra-base hits for Chicago in 2015, becoming just the fourth Cub since 1900, age 21 or younger, to reach that mark ... joined Phil Cavarretta in 1935, Ron Santo in 1961 and Starlin Castro in 2011...
+Entered the 2015 campaign as the Cubs second-best prospect by Baseball America...
+Owns a .301 batting average (290-for-964) with 58 doubles, 20 triples, 38 home runs, 159 RBI and 44 stolen bases in 245 career minor league games...
+Named Oakland's top prospect by Baseball America entering 2013 and 2014...
+Rated as the fifth-best prospect in baseball according to MLB.com entering the 2015 season ... ranked No. 3 on ESPN.com's Top 100 prospects list prior to the 2014 season and was No. 12 on MLB.com...
+Earned post-season All-Star team honors in the California League in 2013 and the Arizona League in 2012...
+Named to the Arizona Fall League All-Prospect team in 2013...
+Played in the 2013 Futures Game and the 2013 AFL Fall Stars Game...
+Originally selected by Oakland in the first round (11th overall) of the 2012 First-Year Player Draft...
 Graduated from Pace (Fla.)
-High School in 2012 ... hit .460 with 37 home runs in his four-year H.S. career.
+High School in 2012 ... hit .460 with 37 home runs in his four-year H.S. career

 Addison made his first Opening Day roster and collected 21 homers and 95 RBI in his first full major league season ... at 22 years old, he became the second-youngest Cub to ever reach 20 homers, trailing only Ron Santo who hit 23 homers in 1961 at age 21 ...
 Was named to his first N.L.
 All-Star team and became the first Cubs shortstop to start the game since Don Kessinger in 1972 ... became the fourth Cubs shortstop named to the All-Star team in the last 50 seasons and the seventh overall ...
 Became the first Cubs shortstop to reach 95 RBI since Ernie Banks logged 117 RBI in 1960 (156 games at shortstop that season) ... additionally, his 95 RBI are the most ever by a Cubs player in their age 22-or-younger season ...
 Was credited with 19 defensive runs saved according to Fangraphs, tied for the most among all shortstops with San Francisco's Brandon Crawford ... ranked tied for fifth in DRS among all position players ...
 Went 9-for-23 with two doubles, one homer and 24 RBI with the bases loaded ... tied for the major league lead with the 24 RBI with the bases juiced ... hit his first-career grand slam, July 27 vs. the White Sox, providing him with a career-high four RBI ...
 Among all shortstops, he ranked second with 95 RBI, tied for eighth with 21 homers and sixth with 55 walks ...
 Batted .272 (70-for-257) with 18 doubles, 11 homers and 62 RBI in 75 games at Wrigley Field ... led the team and ranked third in the N.L. with 62 home RBI, trailing only Colorado's Nolan Arenado (85) and Carlos Gonzalez (64). w Marked the most by a Cubs player at Wrigley Field since Derrek Lee drove in 68 runs in 2009 ...
 Had 11 game-winning RBI, 10 of which came at Wrigley Field ...
 Recorded 22 RBI in July and 23 RBI in August, the two-highest RBI totals by a Cubs shortstop in a month since Ernie Banks had 24 in August of 1960 ...
 Collected three RBI in consecutive games, July 4-5 vs. Cincinnati ...
 Became the first Cubs shortstop with back-to-back three RBI games since Alex Gonzalez, July 20-21, 2003. w Recorded his first multi-homer game of the season, July 5 ...
 Reached base in a career-high 18-straight games, April 22-May 15 ... batted .318 (21-for-66) with a .438 OBP during that span ...
 Homered in three-straight games, August 21-23, including a two-homer game August 21 at Colorado ...
 Scored a season-high three runs, September 11 at Houston, going 3-for-4 with a homer and two RBI ...
 Got off to a slow start in the playoffs, batting only .042 (1-for-24) through Game Three of the NLCS, but hit .300 (12-for-40) with three homers and 13 RBI from that point forward ... overall, he batted .203 (13-for-64) ... his 13 RBI in one postseason are the most in Cubs history ...
 Went 6-for-13 with a double, two homers, five runs and four RBI in the final three NLCS Games ... hit homers in Games Four and Five of the NLCS ... his homer in Game Five's sixth inning was the second-latest go-ahead post-season home run by a Cubs shortstop … Joe Tinker's two-run shot in the eighth inning against Detroit broke up a scoreless tie in game two of the 1908 World Series ...
 Hit a grand slam in the third inning of Game Six of the World Series to extend Chicago's lead to 7-0 ... was the first by the Cubs in a World Series game and the 19th in World Series history overall ... his six RBI in Game Six tied the all-time record for a single Fall Classic contest.